FABRICE m FrenchFrench form of the Roman family name

 Florianus, a derivative of

-FLORIMOND m Literature, FrenchPossibly from Latin
+Florimond m Literature, FrenchPossibly from Latin

-florens meaning "prosperous, flourishing" combined with the Germanic element
+florens meaning "prosperous, flourishing" combined with the Old German element

-mund meaning "protection".
+munt meaning "protection".
 This is the name of the prince in some versions of the fairy tale

 Sleeping Beauty.

-FRANCE (1) f FrenchFrom the name of the country, sometimes considered a feminine form of
+France 1 f FrenchFrom the name of the country, sometimes considered a feminine form of

-FRANK or short form of
+Frank or short form of

-FRANÇOISE, both of which are ultimately related to the name of the country.
+Françoise, both of which are ultimately related to the name of the country.

-FRANCIS m & f English, FrenchEnglish form of the Late Latin name
+Francis m & f English, FrenchEnglish form of the Late Latin name

 Franciscus meaning

-"Frenchman", ultimately from the Germanic tribe of the Franks, who were named for a type of spear that they used.
+frankô).
 This name was borne by the 13th-century Saint Francis of Assisi, who was originally named Giovanni but was given the nickname Francesco by his father, an admirer of the French.
 Francis went on to renounce his father's wealth and devote his life to the poor, founding the Franciscan order of friars.
 Later in his life he apparently received the stigmata.

-... [more] FRANÇOIS m FrenchFrench form of
+... [more] François m FrenchFrench form of

 Franciscus (see

-FRANCIS).
-François Villon was a French lyric poet of the 15th century.
+Francis).
+François Villon (1431-1463) was a French lyric poet.
 This was also the name of two kings of France.

-FRANK m English, German, Dutch, FrenchFrom a Germanic name that referred to a member of the Germanic tribe, the Franks.
-The Franks settled in the regions now called France and the Netherlands in the 3rd and 4th century.
-They possibly derived their tribal name from the name of a type of spear that they used.
-From medieval times, the various forms of this name have been commonly conflated with the various forms of
+Frank m English, German, Dutch, Danish, Swedish, Norwegian, FrenchFrom an Old German name that referred to a member of the Germanic tribe, the Franks.
+The Franks settled in the regions now called France, Belgium and the Netherlands in the 3rd and 4th century.
+They possibly derived their tribal name from a type of spear that they used, from Proto-Germanic *

 Francis.
 In modern times it is sometimes used as a short form of